HEEM

 If I had more time to explore the HEEM app, I would address the following:

+For instance, what would happen in the app if a realtor wanted to post or take down an apartment listing?
 How would the realtor respond to a tenant’s reservation via HEEM’s booking feature?
 And how would a realtor post and update property information using the app’s AR camera mode?
-I believe that there is a lot that could be further explored in this realm.

 Phase 2